Uniting Burlington's Best

 So when I caught wind that Hen of the Wood chef Jordan Ware was to marry Dana Parseliti in a harvest-timed gathering at the Intervale Center—a 360-acre campus of farmland and the beating heart of Burlington’s farm-to-fork culture—I wondered what fine fare would grace their celebration board.
 Much like the 2007 book “My Last Supper” by author Melanie Dunea that let’s one play foodie voyeur on the world’s greatest chefs as they describe what they’d eat for their final meal, Jordan and Dana’s wedding provoked a similar culinary curiosity in me.
 And I know I’m not the only home cook who eats this sort of stuff up.

 Locals, foodies, and gastronomes know Jordan as the rising-star chef who recently was a semifinalist for the James Beard Outstanding Chef Award.
-Dana is known in the Burlington restaurant circuit and currently works as assistant general manager at Honey Road, newly opened in July.
+Dana is known in the Burlington restaurant circuit and currently works as assistant general manager at Honey Road.
 The pair has their fingers on the pulse of the local food scene, and Jordan is gaining recognition on a national level, as well.
 But his friends and family characterize him as a hardworking, humble sort... a Vermont-style celebrity chef, you might say.
 “If you met him on the street and asked him what he does, his reply is likely to be ‘I cook,’” says Bonnie Butler, Jordan’s mother.
 “If you got him talking, you would hear all about the food and farmers and people of Vermont.”
 Indeed, I wanted to get him talking… about the wedding menu, because who wouldn’t have loved to be a fly on the wall at the Intervale on August 26th or better yet a hungry guest at the wedding table.

 Just days before the much-anticipated wedding, Jordan took time out of his busy schedule to answer some of my questions.
 Thanks to the photographs by Adam Agnew, we can see that the weather cooperated, the food was fabulous, and love won the day… picture perfect, as it were.